 2. It follows that if one encounters any scriptural verse outside the book of Exodus that seems to conflict with the foundation of Exodus, one should immediately recognize the red flag raised by such and proceed to ask the pertinent questions to help unravel the conflict.

 • Abib 14, Passover day, is not a Festival Day or High Sabbath.
-It is a memorial day and is also a preparation day for Abib 15, the Festival of Unleavened Bread.
+It is a memorial day and a preparation day for Abib 15, the Festival of Unleavened Bread.
 One commences eating unleavened bread just after sunset at the beginning of Abib 14.

 • Abib 15 would be the 1st day of the 7-day Festival of Unleavened Bread.
 It is also a High Sabbath.